-3.3 Results for subdivided 3×3 field
+3.3 Results for subdivided $3 \times 3$ field

 Finally, an intermediate case between the fully and delta correlated wind fields is presented.
 Results are shown in Figs. 11 and 12.
 For both sensors still differences between the Gaussian and intermittent cases are evident.
-However these are much less pronounced than for the fully correlated case.
-In contrast to the delta correlated case however, differences can be identified.
+However these are much weaker pronounced as for the fully correlated case.
+In contrast to the delta correlated case however, differences can be recognised.

 Figure 11.
-EFL for the rotor thrust for a subdivided 3×3 field.
+EFL for the rotor thrust for a subdivided $3 \times 3$ field.
 Analogous to Fig. 7.